ChiragKotian/SRIP-2023-Surveying-mapping-and-vegetation-analysis-using-drones/README.md

 ## Credits:
-This project was made by [@ChiragKotian](https://github.com/ChiragKotian) and [@Smithm06](https://github.com/Smitm06) under the guidance of Prof. Vineet Vashista and PhD guide, Pratik Prajapati at HCR lab in IIT Gandhinagar under SRIP-2023.
+This project was made by [@ChiragKotian](https://github.com/ChiragKotian) and [@Smithm06](https://github.com/Smitm06) under the guidance of Prof. Vineet Vashista and PhD guide, Pratik Prajapati([@pratikiitgn](https://github.com/pratikiitgn)) at HCR lab in IIT Gandhinagar under SRIP-2023.